bmedicke/bhdr/readme.md

 * uses the Home Assistant WebSocket API for the fastest possible response time
 * includes a WebSocket log-view for easy troubleshooting

-*It's like ncmpcpp for your home!*
+*It's like editing your home with Vim!*

 ## toc